 When you’re ready to have a more informed conversation with your doctor about metastatic breast cancer (mBC) it may help to know some of the terminology surrounding the disease and possible treatments.
 This glossary of terms* could prove useful.
+You can download a printable version of the glossary in English or en Español.
 Consider taking it, and your Treatment Discussion Guide, to your next doctor’s appointment.

 *This glossary was created in collaboration with breastcancer.org

 Advanced-stage breast cancer includes: